TABLE OF CONTENTS

 By definition, Tetrahydrocannabinol (THC) is the chemical compound responsible for the intoxicating effects caused by cannabis use and is most abundantly found in cannabis plants.
 But what the heck is THCA, where does it come from and how can it be used?

-Believe it or not – if you were to chew on the leaves of some freshly picked high-THC cannabis leaves or flowers, it won’t make you feel anything pleasant.
+Believe it or not – if you were to chew on the leaves of some freshly picked high-THC cannabis leaves or flowers, it won’t make you feel anything effects.
 Why?
-Much to your dismay or surprise, there is almost no THC present in raw cannabis plant material.
+Maybe to your surprise, there is almost no THC present in raw cannabis plant material.
 Again, we ask ‘why’?
 To properly answer these questions we have composed a THCA vs THC guide.

 What is THCA?

 THCA (Tetrahydrocannabinol Acid) is the non-psychoactive precursor to THC.
 When heated, THCA decarboxylates and turns into THC.
 In other words, all THC was once THCA.
 You will most likely find higher levels of THCA in fresh flowers and from the living plant itself.

 There is something notable to report in terms of THCA concerning the treatment of seizures, in particular.
 To date, we carry the knowledge of one pediatric patient whose seizures did not respond at all to CBD but were completely resolved with the consistent use of THCA.
 This leads us to seriously consider the health benefits of THCA, on top of CBD and THC itself.

 We will get to the health benefits in greater detail a little later on in this article on THCA vs THC.
 But first, lets cover the differences between THCA vs THC.

 THCA vs THC – What Is The Difference?

 THCA is different from THC in both its chemical makeup and how it interacts with the human body.
 THCA physically becomes THC during the heating process, such as when smoking, vaping, or cooking for a while before ingesting.